python/devguide/core-team/motivations.rst

    concurrent programming.

-   As a professional, Antoine has been first specializing in network programming, and more lately in open source data science infrastructure.
+   As a professional, Antoine has been first specializing in network programming, and more lately in open-source data science infrastructure.
    He has made numerous contributions to Numba, Dask and is currently working full time on Apache Arrow as a technical leader at QuantStack.